-It was a war between the Irish chieftains and the Vikings which first led to the involvement of the English.
-In 1169-70, Richard of Clare, Earl of Pembroke (nicknamed Strongbow), was invited over by an Irish chieftains to help protect his interests.
+It was a war between Irish chieftains and the Vikings which first led to English involvement.
+In 1169-70, Richard of Clare, Earl of Pembroke (nicknamed Strongbow), was invited over by an Irish chieftain to help protect his interests.
 Instead, Strongbow conquered almost the entire country with only a tiny force of archers and mounted knights.

 The ensuing civil war in the south between supporters and opponents of the agreement gave rise to the country's two main political parties, Fianna Fáil and Fine Gael.
-In 1937, the Irish Free State was given full sovereignty within the Commonwealth, and remaining links with Britain dissolved.
-In 1949, the 26 counties became a republic and formal ties with the Commonwealth were ended.
+In 1937, the Irish Free State was given full sovereignty within the Commonwealth.
+In 1949, the 26 counties became a republic.
 Since the 1970s, Ireland has been governed alternately by Fianna Fáil and a coalition of Fine Gael and the smaller Labour Party.

 Recent political agenda has been dominated by the challenge to the orthodox morality of the Catholic Church, especially on the contentious issues of abortion and divorce.
 A milestone was marked in 2015 when Ireland became the first country in the world to legalise gay marriage by popular vote.

 • The Aran Islands still host an annual Father Ted festival.